 Learn a thing or two about the shag and make unforgettable memories out on the dance floor with old and new friends.

-Fat Harold’s Beach Club offers free Shag lessons every Tuesday night, and for those really looking to perfect their steps, paid lessons are available on Monday evenings.
+Fat Harold’s Beach Club offers free Shag lessons every Tuesday night, and for those really looking to perfect their steps, paid classes are available on Monday evenings.

 Once you’ve got the steps down (most of them at least), head over to bars and pubs like the OD Arcade & Lounge for a Shag dance.
 This place is a favorite with locals, so if you want to pick up extra tips, this is the place to do so.
-Duck’s Night Life and the Spanish Galleon Night Club are also popular spots for shaggers.
+Duck’s Dance Club and the Spanish Galleon Night Club are also popular spots for shaggers.

 To fully immerse yourself in the shag and learn the history behind the dance, visit the Ocean Drive Beach & Golf Resort, home to the Shagger’s Hall of Fame.